The following speakers spoke up for Justice at The Grayling Day demo in Westminster on 07/03/14

 Representing the CBA, he had been invited to speak to demonstrate the unity between bar and solicitors in fighting the cuts.
-Three weeks later, Lithman struck a “deal ” with the MoJ, having met them secretly and without solicitors representatives being consulted.
-He was subsequently been appointed a Circuit Judge.
-Relations between the criminal bar and solicitors reached an all-time low point following Lithman’s actions, but have improved enormously under subsequent and present CBA leadership.
+Three weeks later, the CBA struck a “deal ” with the MoJ, favourable to the bar but not solicitors, having met the MoJ secretly and without solicitors representatives being consulted.
+Relations between the criminal bar and criminal solicitors reached an all-time low point following these actions, but have improved enormously under subsequent and present CBA leadership.

 12 Janis Sharp

 Janis is Mum to Gary McKinnon, and led a courageous (and ultimately successful) fight against his extradition.
 She knows the value of legal aid, and can be seen in the YouTube film below (incorrectly subtitled as Janis McKinnon- apologies Janis)

 Bill was a former and the current chair of the CLSA.

 Speaking with the support of the charity Women against Rape WAR, Noela brought a victims perspective, and showed that ultimately this demo was not just about fees or careers, it was also about victims, clients, and justice.

 Noela spoke on camera in the short film of the start of the demo (link below)

 Hanna was a new tenant and rising star at 23 Essex St. Chambers.
 Read more (and hear her speech) at #Just4Justice demo here.

 15 Sadiq Khan